Atom the Amazing Zombie Killer: Release and media

-Atom the Amazing Zombie Killer made its premiere at the Denver Starfest convention on April 20, 2012 and continued to play at independent film festivals across the Midwest, including the TromaDance Film Festival in Albuquerque, New Mexico, the Denver Indie Fest and the Fort Collins Horror Film Festival, as well as select screenings in Salt Lake City and Las Vegas.
+Atom the Amazing Zombie Killer made its premiere at the Denver Starfest convention on April 20, 2012, and continued to play at independent film festivals across the Midwest, including the TromaDance Film Festival in Albuquerque, New Mexico, the Denver Indie Fest and the Fort Collins Horror Film Festival, as well as select screenings in Salt Lake City and Las Vegas.
 In 2013, the film was screened at the Denver Comic Con, followed by a Los Angeles premiere at the California Institute of Abnormalarts.
 The same year, Atom was again screened in Denver with Midget Zombie Takeover by The Worst Movie Ever! director Glenn Berggoetz.

 A DVD release of the film is scheduled after the film completes its film festival run.
 According to Taylor and Beins, Troma may release it should the filmmakers not find a better distribution deal.
 In November 2012, Bizjack Flemco independently released a limited run of fifty VHS copies of the film in a clamshell box.

-In 2013 at Comic-Con International Taylor and Beins sat on the panel for Troma Entertainment and were asked by a fan if the film will be released on something more current then VHS.
+In 2013 at San Diego Comic-Con Taylor and Beins sat on the panel for Troma Entertainment and were asked by a fan if the film will be released on something more current then VHS.
 Taylor asks Lloyd Kaufman if Troma would release a DVD of the film.
 Kaufman replies "Will see how it does on VHS."

 The film's eponymous theme song was written and recorded by the Orange County comedy punk band The Radioactive Chicken Heads.
 The song also appears on the band's 2009 rarities album Poultry Uprising and in a 16-bit remix on their 2013 video game Badd Bunny Breakout.
 In 2013, Taylor and Beins directed a music video for the song in La Habra, California, featuring the Chicken Heads and numerous cameos from local musicians, including Dukey Flyswatter of Haunted Garage.
 The video premiered on September 3, 2013.

 A digital soundtrack album for the film, featuring both the original score done by Tim Johnson and songs from punk, rock and metal bands, was released on the online music store Bandcamp on May 10, 2012.
 In 2012, another music video was produced and made for the song "Rock & Bowl" which features all the producers of Atom under the persona band Bolonium.

-On May 28, 2014 it was announced that the film will be released on DVD officially by Whacked Movies early 2015.
+On May 28, 2014, it was announced that the film will be released on DVD officially by Whacked Movies early 2015.
 The Special Edition DVD was released on August 25, 2015.